 - 1. Smoke detectors are required and shall be installed per NFPA and local code requirements. - 2.
-At a minimum, an FM200 Clean Agent Fire Suppression System shall be installed for all TR's and SR's. - a.
-If the Authority Having Jurisdiction (AHJ) requires additional protection beyond a clean agent system, a pre-action sprinkler system is acceptable. - b.
-A "Wet to the Head" sprinkler systems should be avoided when designing a TR, SR or Rack Room. - 3.
+At a minimum, an FM200 Clean Agent Fire Suppression System shall be installed for all TR's and SR's. - 3.
 It is recommended to have an early warning fire detection system that is integrated to the Building Automation System (BAS) to report alarms, pre-alarms, and discharges.
 The early warning fire detection system should have the following features: